Prukutu/AOES-CLIM-cartopy/_episodes/03-lists.md

 > replace the old value with a completely new value.
 >
 > Lists and arrays, on the other hand, are mutable: we can modify them after they have been
 > created.
-We can change individual elements, append new elements, or reorder the whole list.
+We can change individual items, append new items, or reorder the whole list.
 For
 > some operations, like sorting, we can choose whether to use a function that modifies the data
 > in-place or a function that returns a modified copy and leaves the original unchanged.
 >
 > Be careful when modifying data in-place.
 If two variables refer to the same list, and you modify
-> the list value, it will change for both variables!
+> the list contents, it will change for both variables!
 >
 > ~~~
 > salsa = ['peppers', 'onions', 'cilantro', 'tomatoes']